 With this type of cover, the insured car may be used by the named drivers for non-work-related driving only.
 Also known as social, domestic and pleasure use only.

 This covers drivers for normal day-to-day driving, such as driving to visit family and friends or shopping.

-Travelling to a railway station en route, where the car is parked, is classed as commuting.
-In addition, dropping someone else off at their place of work may also be classed as commuting by your insurer.
+Travelling to a railway station en route to work, where the car is parked, is usually classed as commuting.
+Dropping someone else off at their place of work may also be classed as commuting by your insurer.

 If the car is being used in connection with work beyond simply commuting, you’ll need a level of business car insurance cover:

 Business use by you - this covers all of the above, plus your business driving away from your normal place of work.